USA tops Spain in pre-World Cup exhibition, 90-81

-The Americans are on their way to the other side of the world, and they’ll have a win to think about on the way to Australia.
 Donovan Mitchell scored 13 points, Khris Middleton added 12 and the U.S. topped Spain 90-81 on Friday night in a warmup exhibition in advance of the FIBA World Cup that starts in China on Aug.
-31.

-The U.S. is the top-ranked team in the world, Spain the second-ranked club.

-The U.S. led virtually the whole way, saw its lead trimmed to eight on a 3-pointer by Spain’s Sergio Llull with 4:10 left — and responded with an 8-0 run over the next minute to restore order quickly.
-Joe Harris made a 3 to start the flurry, Derrick White got a runner from the lane to fall and Jayson Tatum’s 3-pointer from near the U.S. bench with 3:15 left made it 88-72 as the Americans sealed matters.

-Toronto’s Marc Gasol led everyone with 19 points for Spain.
-Phoenix’s Ricky Rubio had 16 for Spain, and Llull finished with 11.
+31. The Americans shot 55 percent from the field, 58 percent from 3-point range and held a commanding 42-20 edge in rebounds.

+“It was a good chance to jump in the fray and see what this is all about,” U.S. coach Gregg Popovich said after his official debut as Mike Krzyzewski’s replacement with the national team.
+“It was like a baptism for us.
+New group, players, coaches, all that sort of thing.
+It was a real experience.”

+There was much he liked, such as the rebounding.
+There was plenty he didn’t like, such as committing 23 turnovers that Spain turned into 27 points.
+And the score wasn’t all that relevant to him, though it did extend USA Basketball’s program-record winning streak to 77 games and counting.

-It was the first official win for Gregg Popovich as head coach of the national team, and the senior program’s 77th consecutive victory overall — a run that goes back to the bronze medal game of the 2006 world championships, now called the World Cup, and continuing on through the 2007 FIBA Americas Championship, the Olympic runs in 2008, 2012 and 2016 and the World Cup titles in 2010 and 2014.
+That run goes back to the bronze medal game of the 2006 world championships, now called the World Cup, and has continued on through the 2007 FIBA Americas Championship, the Olympic runs in 2008, 2012 and 2016 and the World Cup titles in 2010 and 2014.

 Most of those 77 wins have been one-sided.
 Only nine have been by single digits, and Spain has been the opponent in four of those contests.

+“Spain’s a great team, an experienced team,” Middleton said.
+“Tonight was a great test.”

+Phoenix’s Ricky Rubio scored 16 for Spain, and Llull finished with 11.
+Kemba Walker finished with 11 points, eight assists and six rebounds for the U.S. and Tatum had 11 points.

-The U.S. led 54-41 at the half, after being up by as many as 16 in the second quarter.
+The Americans led 54-41 at the half, after being up by as many as 16 in the second quarter.
 Even with Popovich using a 12-man rotation in the first half, the Americans were clicking almost from the outset.
 They shot 61 percent in the half, started 7 for 11 from 3-point land — one of those four misses being a 60-foot try by Tatum that hit the rim — and outrebounded Spain 21-9 over the opening two quarters.

-Spain started the second half on a 9-4 run, getting within 58-50 midway through the third, but the Americans rebuilt the lead to 71-58 going into the fourth.
+The shooting never really cooled off, nor did the effort on the glass.
+And now the U.S. will make the long flight to Australia on Saturday with a win to enjoy.

+“I think we competed, did a good job,” Spain coach Sergio Scariolo said.
+“We have kind of a base to build off.”

 TIP-INS